Germany may see higher tax revenues, could play role in talks

 That would be about 3 billion euros more than the 615.2 billion predicted in the last tax estimates in May.
 In the years to 2018, additional tax take could total as much as 100 billion euros, the newspaper reported.

-Her party has been focused on balancing the public budget, while the centre-left has campaigned on the need to raise taxes to boost investment and to introduce a nation-wide minimum wage.
+Her party has been focused on balancing the public budget, while the center-left has campaigned on the need to raise taxes to boost investment and to introduce a nation-wide minimum wage.

 Die Welt newspaper reported even bigger tax numbers, also citing tax experts close to the estimates, with an additional seven to eight billion euros in revenues this year.